 If you have a qualifying event, such as an involuntary loss of other group coverage or a change in family status, and you submit the required documents (see below) within 30 days, the six-month waiting period does not apply.

-For retirees who do not have Medicare, coverage can begin the first of the month after we receive your completed application and required proofs.
+For retirees who do not have Medicare, coverage can begin the first of the month after we receive your completed enrollment request, required proofs, and proof of the qualifying event.

 If you have a qualifying event

-- Involuntary loss of coverage in another group plan: Provide a statement on letterhead from the terminating group insurance plan explaining who was covered, what type of coverage it was, why coverage is ending, and the date coverage ends.
+- Involuntary loss of coverage in another group plan: Provide a statement on letterhead from the terminating group insurance plan explaining who was covered, the type of coverage it was, why coverage is ending, and the date coverage ends.

 - Birth: Acceptable proof is a government-issued birth certificate.

-- Divorce: For enrollment, provide a statement on letterhead from the terminating group insurance plan explaining who was covered, what type of coverage it was, why coverage is ending, and the date coverage ends.
+- Divorce: For enrollment, provide a statement on letterhead from the terminating group insurance plan explaining who was covered, the type of coverage it was, why coverage is ending, and the date coverage ends.
 For disenrolling a former spouse, no proof is needed.

 If you have an insurance question

-The insurance carrier is your best resource for answers about insurance cards, claims, or if you want to know if a particular service is covered.
+Your insurance carrier is your best resource for answers about insurance cards, claims, or if you want to know if a particular service is covered.
 The Employee Benefits Division can also help with claims or coverage problems.
 Go to the Employee Benefits section of the Civil Service website or call 800-505-5011.

 Your medical records are private